Valery Kelly, President, Trustee Development Committee, Administrative Oversight Committee

 Montana State University, B.A. in English/Education; Waldorf Teaching Certificate, Rudolf Steiner College; Didianne participates in Pedagogical Council, Care Group, and Board of Trustees work.
 This is Didianne’s twelfth year as a grades teacher at WSRF and her three children are all graduates of WSRF.
 Her teaching career was preceded by a career in business and in motherhood.
 When not teaching she enjoys spending time with her family, traveling, reading and participating in various outdoor activities.

-Frances Lewis, Faculty Administrator, Ex-Officio Member
+Matt Johnson, Faculty Administrator, Ex-Officio Member

 Larry Smith, Business Administrator, Ex-Officio Member